Key Takeaways

 In addition, according to Aleo Network Foundation Executive Director Alex Pruden’s Forbes article, Aleo’s utilities extend to efficient global payment networks, the contribution to a decentralized trusted internet environment, transparent humanitarian aid, and decentralized creator-led economies.

-zkML Transpiler: Verifiable Machine Learning Models on Aleo
+zkML on Aleo: Verifiable Machine Learning Models

 Zero-knowledge proofs represent a unique way for engineers to create and run AI-focused machine learning models that cryptographically verify computation was completed correctly, while also providing the flexibility to choose which properties are made public.
 This allows for the best of both worlds in terms of utility: intelligent, customizable outputs based on secure reliable models.